cloudflare/workers-docs/content/reference/storage/listing-keys.md

 The `keys` property will contain an array of objects describing each key.
 That object will have two keys of its own: a `name` of the key, and its expiration value.
 The name is a string, and the expiration value is a number.
+The expiration value will only be returned if the key has an expiration, and will be in the absolute value form, even if it was set in the TTL form.

 Additionally, if `list_complete` is `false`, there are more keys to fetch.
 See the next section for more details.